polypheny/Admin/Guidelines/Dependencies.md

-# Dependency Guidelines
+# Dependency Management

-This guideline describes the best practices for including java dependencies via gradle in Polypheny.
+This guideline describes the best practices for including java dependencies via gradle in Polypheny-DB.

 ## Version numbers